-Do expose asynchronous operations using the .NET asynchronous programming model (BeginFoo, EndFoo), rather than as F# Async<T> objects.
+Do expose asynchronous operations using either the .NET asynchronous programming model (BeginFoo, EndFoo), or as methods returning .NET tasks (Task<T>), rather than as F# Async<T> objects.
 The Asynchronous Programming Model (APM) is a standard pattern for asynchronous APIs on .NET.
 An F# Async<T> computation can be exposed as an APM pattern using the F# Async.AsBeginEnd method.
 This method makes it easy to convert an F# async object into Begin/End/Cancel methods.
 Consider also exposing the Cancel method, in addition to the Begin/End methods that are the necessary portion of the pattern.

+// A type in a component designed for use from other .NET languages

 type MyType() =

 let compute(x:int) : Async<int> = async { ... }